CommonGateway/PetStore/README.md

 If you are satisfied with your created API you can save it by selecting 'Publish' in the top left of the page.
 Next, we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page and selecting 'Export'.
 Choose the format YAML and press 'Save to file'.

+// TODO move to Adding your OAS to your repository

 Add the saved .yaml to your new API repository.
 Rename the downloaded file to OAS.yaml and go to the git page of this repository.
 Open OAS.yaml on github and overwrite it with your created OAS.yaml or [clone this repo to your computer](#Cloning this repository to your computer) and overwrite it in your favourite IDE and git commit/push it. //TODO could be better written

 Your created OAS is now in your new API repository, you can always view or edit it through Stoplight and export it again.

+### Adding your OAS to your repository

+// TODO how to add oas to repository

 ## About Common Gateway configuration files